fostn/uosint/README.md

 - Extract email addresses from users that a target username is following
 - Extract phone numbers from followers
 - Extract phone numbers from users that a target username is following
+- Detect and analyze text in the images of the target username stories
 # Installation

 1. Clone the repository: